Aveeno Baby Wash And Shampoo Review

 Why I Still Use Aveeno

 The market is chock-full of baby care options all vying for your attention with attractive labels that make them appear 100% baby friendly.
-You need to wise up and make sure you know what you’re buying and what you need to look out for.
+You need to wise up and make sure you know what you’re buying.
 While buying baby care products, it is very important to keep in mind the sensitive skin of your child.
 Choose only products which are specially formulated for babies.
 The chances of your baby getting skin irritation and/or infections are reduced as the ingredients used in these products are gentler as compared to regular products for adults.
-That being said, gentler doesn’t mean risk (or chemical) free, and you need to always check the ingredients label.
-This isn’t to get you paranoid, rather it is meant to educate yourself as to what ingredients are not optimal, but are still considered safe VS ingredients that should be avoided, period!

-- A Wash and Shampoo combo that blends into a nice lather that gently cleans your baby’s delicate skin and hair without drying it out.
+- Blends into a nice lather that gently cleans your baby’s delicate skin and hair.
+Doesn’t dry hair out.